justin-zimmermann/ctrnf-ig-rankings/README.md

 python write_ranking.py
 ```
 The rankings for each track will be written into a .csv file in the folder
 "output" which you created.

+Note that this will overwrite any ranking you had in the output folder!
+To keep both your old rankings and the new one you want to fetch, create a new output folder and rename the old one!

-Note that this will take a long time to execute.
+Also please note that this will take a long time to execute.

 To calculate af once you have the rankings, run
 ```shell